LivePersonInc/developer-center/pages/documents/agent-interactions/le applications login/methods/refresh.md

 ### Overview

-In order to get a fresh access token, the application should use a refresh request in the following structure.
+In order to refresh an existing access token, the application should use a refresh request in the following structure.
+We recommend the refresh request be made every 30 minutes to make sure that the access token doesn't expire.

 ### Request